Frequently asked charges questions

 We’ve set goals to reduce pollution in our five-year plan.
 The plan is still under review, but we’re currently aiming for a 30% drop in pollution incidents by 2030.

-Our targets will be confirmed after this current price review.
-But no matter what happens, reducing pollution will be a huge priority for us moving forwards.
+But no matter what happens, reducing pollution is a huge priority for us moving forward.
 We know we must do more to look after our rivers and streams.
 We’re determined to reduce pollution, storm overflows and blockages.
 You can view our five-year plan in progress.

 Are customers paying the cost to improve Thames Water's financial position?

-This speculation is untrue and misleading.
 The £3 billion liquidity extension will not impact our proposed increase of bills.
-This includes for the next five years
+This includes the next five years.

-The debt extension is a interim funding solution whilst we stabilise the business.
-This is with the aim to delivering an investable and financeable business plan.
-This liquidity extension provides us with the ability to continue to further invest.
+The debt extension is an interim funding solution while we stabilise the business.
+Our aim is to deliver an investable and financeable business plan.
+This liquidity extension allows us to continue investing for the future.

 How will I know that my money is being spent on the things you say?

-We always endeavour to keep our customers updated with the investments we’re making.
-We'll do this through our website, in customer comms, and to the media.
+It's important to us to keep you updated with the investments we’re making.
+We do this through our website, direct customer communications, and to the media.
 The water sector is also highly regulated.
 Ofwat and the Environment Agency monitor the activities of all water companies in the UK.

-Water companies not performing in line with targets set by Ofwat, will face penalties.
-This would reduce the revenue that the water company can recover from its customers.
+If water companies not meet their targets set by Ofwat, they face penalties.
+This can reduce the revenue that the water company can recover through bills.

-Why was the Final Determination sent to Competition and Markets Authority (CMA)?
+Why are you asking for a referral of the Final Determination to the Competition and Markets Authority (CMA)?

 The Thames Water Board has made the decision to refer Thame Water’s Final Determination to the CMA.
-This is in the best interests of customers, the environment and business operations.
+This is to protect your interests as well as the best interests of the environment and our business operations.

 The decision was not made lightly.
 We need to enter the next regulatory period on a stronger footing.
-This will help support growth, customers, the environment and adapt to climate change.
+This will help us support growth, improve your service, protect the environment, and adapt to climate change.

 I have received an email/letter from Thames Water about price changes.
 Is it legit?